 - The fund is only available to support postgraduate students only

 - Individual students may submit only one application per academic session;

-- The activity must benefit a minimum of 8 postgraduate students *At present, applications for face to face activities should not exceed the Government's 'rule of 6' Covid-19 regulations
+- The activity must benefit a minimum of 8 postgraduate students *Applications for face to face activities should adhere to the Government's Covid-19 regulations

 - Applications from students registered within CDTs, should state how the event/activity will be opened to the wider student community;